openzfs/zfs/.github/CONTRIBUTING.md

 being accepted.
 If you are experiencing intermittent TEST builder failures, you may be experiencing a [test suite issue](https://github.com/zfsonlinux/zfs/issues?q=is%3Aissue+is%3Aopen+label%3A%22Test+Suite%22).
+There are also various [buildbot options](https://github.com/zfsonlinux/zfs/wiki/Buildbot-Options) to control how changes are tested.
 * All proposed changes must be approved by a ZFS on Linux organization member.

 ### Testing